TOPSEC

-Microsoft 365 is the most adopted cloud email and office application solution available on the market today.
-Most IT admins say the reason they made the move to Office 365 is because “they no longer have the time to spend administering their on-premises exchange’’ However, most overestimate the security capabilities of Office 365.
+Office 365 is today’s most adopted cloud email and office application solution.
+Most IT admins say the reason they made a move to Office 365 is that “they no longer have the time to spend administering their on-premises exchange” However, most overestimate the security capabilities of Office 365.

 From within Office 365

-It’s a well-known fact within the cyber security industry that a lot of threats originate from email accounts within Office 365’s own environment
+It’s a well-known fact within the cyber security industry that many threats originate from email accounts within Office 365’s environment.
+These include unauthorised access attempts, compromised user accounts, and insider threats.
+Implementing an additional layer of security helps mitigate these risks and provides enhanced protection for sensitive information.

 Inbound email

-Office 365 has other insecure default behaviours for legacy compatibility reasons and because they have to take a one size fits all approach to connection time security.
-For example, Office 365 will accept emails from non-existent domain names and domains which do not represent an FQDN.
+The default connection time checks for SPF, DKIM, and DMARC in Office 365 are not secure.
+Additionally, Office 365 has other insecure default behaviours, mainly due to legacy compatibility reasons and the need to adopt a universal approach to connection time security.
+For instance, Office 365 accepts emails from non-existent domain names and domains that do not accurately represent a fully qualified domain name (FQDN).

 Configuration

-Configuration can be a big issue when the person responsible for setting up Office 365 fails to configure it correctly, failure of correct provisioning can leave you vulnerable to so many major security threats.
+Configuration can be a big issue when the person responsible for setting up Office 365 fails to configure it correctly; failure of correct provisioning can leave you vulnerable to so many major security threats.
+An additional security layer simplifies the configuration process and ensures that all security measures are properly implemented to safeguard your Office 365 environment.

 One size fit’s all